awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-nodegroup.md

 `ReleaseVersion`  <a name="cfn-eks-nodegroup-releaseversion"></a>
 The AMI version of the Amazon EKS optimized AMI to use with your node group \(for example, `1.14.7-YYYYMMDD`\)\.
 By default, the latest available AMI version for the node group's current Kubernetes version is used\.
 For more information, see [Amazon EKS optimized Linux AMI Versions](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html) in the *Amazon EKS User Guide*\.
 Changing this value triggers an update of the node group if one is available\.
-However, only the latest available AMI release version is valid as an input\.
-You cannot roll back to a previous AMI release version\.
+You can not update Labels, ScalingConfig, Taints and UpdateConfig along with Release Version or Version update\.
+Doing so would result in following error - Version and ReleaseVersion updates cannot be combined with other updates* \.

 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)